-Using theories of ecological listening (how our sense of hearing evolved primarily to interpret our environment), visual perception, and psychoacoustics, we will systematically explore various aesthetic and perceptual implications of manipulating the relationship between what we see and what we hear.
-Our goal is to create unfamiliar ecosystems where unusual relationships, interactions and paradoxes are not only possible, but strangely commonplace.
+My goal is to blur the lines between music, sound effects, noise, foley and dialogue.
+This project is meant to celebrate the immensity of the unknown, and explore new paradigms for controlling and manipulating the relationship between visual and auditory stimuli.
+Using theories of ecological listening (how our sense of hearing evolved primarily to interpret our environment), visual perception, and psychoacoustics, I am exploring various aesthetic and perceptual implications of manipulating the relationship between what we see and what we hear.
+My goal is to create unfamiliar ecosystems where unusual relationships, interactions and paradoxes are not only possible, but strangely commonplace.

 "Macro" explores analogues between filming with a macro lens and recording with close-miking techniques.
 By zooming in on everyday objects and sounds, I sought to create a surreal ecosystem where things are simultaneously recognizable and unrecognizable.
-Video and sound by Gabriel Bolaños.

-"Postales” is a collaboration with Carolina Gonzalez Valencia, and grew out of her creative work related to postcards.
+"Postales" was a collaboration with Carolina Gonzalez Valencia, and grew out of her creative work related to postcards.
 These four postales blur the line between still image and video, and explore the dichotomy of physical and emotional interior/exterior.
 All of the sounds are derived from Carolina's reading of text that one might find on a postcard.
 It's not necessary to understand the text, but it evokes homesickness, missing family, and sharing details of one's day-to-day life with a loved one.

 "Crash Loop" was inspired by the black and white crashtest.mov ubiquitous to Max/MSP Jitter video tutorials.
-The audio purposefully blurs the line between music and foley, and develops through very simple Steve Reich-like phasing and looping.
-This version is a short draft.
-Video and sound by Gabriel Bolaños with footage from NHTSA.
+The audio purposefully blurs the line between music and foley, and develops through very simple phasing and looping.
+This version is a short draft made with public-domain footage from NHTSA.